GENERAL SCOTT BOUDIN PAGEANT INFO

 14) When can I begin registering to compete for the Scott Boudin Festival Pageant?

-Registration for the Pageant will begin no later than February 1st each year at www.scottboudinfestival.com/
+Registration for the Pageant will begin on or about the first week of February each year at www.scottboudinfestival.com/pageant-registration-forms/

-15) When is the deadline to register for the Scott Boudin Festival Pageant and NOT pay a late fee?
+15) (**2026 Update**) When is the deadline to register for the Scott Boudin Festival Pageant and NOT pay a late fee?

-16) Can I register for the pageant on pageant day?
+16) Can a Miss contestant register for the pageant on pageant day?

 Yes.
-Entries will be accepted at the Registration Table on pageant day.
-However, pageant day entries MUST pay the $25.00 late fee at the door and MUST pay all registration and late fees in cash.
+Children, Deb, Junior, and Teen entries will be accepted late and at the Registration Table on pageant day.
+However, late entries submitted after the deadline or on pageant day MUST pay the $50.00 late fee, as well as a registration fee.
+All fees paid at the door MUST be paid in CASH ONLY

 Please leave the "Contestant #" section of the Bio blank.
 Our Scott Boudin Pageant Staff will insert your Contestant # based on the order in which you register.